image bio

 Ham and Other Meats

 Different kinds of meat contain some levels of selenium as well.
-Roasted ham has the highest concentration of selenium with about 42 mcg per 3 ounce serving.
+Roasted ham has the highest concentration of selenium with about 42 mcg per 3 oz serving size.
 Beef steak, turkey, and beef liver range from 28 to 33 mcg each per serving, with chicken containing about 22 mcg per serving.

 Enriched Grains

 Many grains in North America are enriched with vital nutrients.
 Whole grains and enriched products can be a great source of selenium.
 For example, a cup of cooked macaroni noodles contains about 37 mcg of selenium.
-Rice, whole-wheat bread, and oatmeal are all also likely to contain some amount of selenium, ranging anywhere from 13 to 20 mcg per serving.
+White and brown rice, whole-wheat bread, and oatmeal are all also likely to contain some amount of selenium, ranging anywhere from 13 to 20 mcg per serving.

 Dairy Products and Eggs

-Lastly, animal products such as dairy and eggs also contain some selenium.
-One cup of cottage cheese contains 20 mcg of selenium, over a third of the recommended daily value.
-One hard-boiled egg or one cup of milk or yogurt contains anywhere from 8 mcg to 15 mcg of selenium.
+Lastly, animal products such as dairy and eggs also contain some selenium content.
+1 cup of cottage cheese contains 20 mcg of selenium, over a third of the recommended daily value.
+One hard-boiled egg or 1 cup of milk or yogurt contains anywhere from 8 mcg to 15 mcg of selenium content.

 The Risks of Selenium Deficiency and Overdose

-It’s important to adhere to the recommended daily allowance of all vitamins and minerals unless told otherwise by your healthcare provider.
+It’s important to adhere to the recommended dietary allowance of all vitamins and minerals unless told otherwise by your healthcare provider.
 In many cases, pregnant or breastfeeding people will require higher amounts of nutrients.
-Consuming too little or too much selenium can result in various symptoms or health effects.
-[1]
+However, consuming too little or too much selenium can result in various symptoms or health effects.1

 Symptoms of Selenium Deficiency